FilipNastovski/Homework_1/README.md

 # Macedonian Stock Exchange Data Analysis

+# Macedonian Stock Exchange Data Analysis

 ## Project Description
 This application automates the collection and processing of historical stock market data from the Macedonian Stock Exchange (MSE).
+At its core, the application implements a Pipe and Filter architectural pattern, where each component acts as a specialized filter that processes and transforms data before passing it to the next component through pipes.

+The pipeline consists of several key filters:
+1. **Issuer Extraction Filter**: Retrieves and filters issuer codes from the MSE website
+2. **Date Validation Filter**: Checks existing data and determines required date ranges
+3. **Data Retrieval Filter**: Fetches missing historical data for each issuer
+4. **Data Processing Filter**: Formats and validates the retrieved data
+5. **Storage Filter**: Manages database operations and data persistence

+Each filter operates independently, handling a specific aspect of the data processing workflow while maintaining loose coupling between components.
+This architecture enables efficient data flow, parallel processing capabilities, and easy system maintenance and scalability.

-Using a Pipe and Filter architecture, it systematically retrieves, processes, and stores daily stock market data for all listed issuers over the past decade.
-The system automatically handles data updates, ensuring the database remains current while avoiding duplicate entries.
+The system systematically retrieves, processes, and stores daily stock market data for all listed issuers over the past decade.
+Through automated data updates and strict validation, the system ensures data integrity while avoiding duplicate entries.
+The implementation leverages multi-threading for optimal performance during data retrieval and processing operations.

 ## Requirements